mfmealing/data-analytics-power-bi-report707/README.md

 hovering over the buttons, they would chnage colour by swapping out for the same iages but in a different colour.
 The action of each of the buttons was then changed to direct to each of the four pages, with the current page left blank.
 The buttons were then copied over to each of the other pages, changed which buttons were left blank for whatever the current page was.

+## Milestone 10
+Connected to an SQL server to query data.
+Created a list of table names and a list of column names for each of those tables using SQL queries, all then exported as .csv files and can be found in the Table_Columns folder.
+Queried the database for 5 separate questions:
+- How many staff are there in all of the UK stores?
+- Which month in 2022 has had the highest revenue?
+- Which German store type had the highest revenue for 2022?
+- Create a view where the rows are the store types and the columns are the total sales, percentage of total sales and the count of orders
+- Which product category generated the most profit for the "Wiltshire, UK" region in 2021?
+These were answered as the data exported as a .csv file, with the SQL query itself saved as a .sql file.
+Each of the questions are labelled as question_(number) for each of the files.
+These can be found in the Milestone_10 folder.